Model Versioning

 When a model is assigned to an endpoint and a request arrives, the router sends a load request to a compatible backend.
 The backend auto-configures:

-Each model can be tagged with a workload type that describes its primary use case:
+Each model can be tagged with a workload type that describes its primary use case.
+Workload type is used for filtering in the model catalog and does not affect inference behavior or routing.

 | Type | Description |